 Basis of presentation.
-The accompanying financial statements have been prepared in accordance with generally accepted accounting principles in the United States of America ("U.S. GAAP") and the rules of the Securities and Exchange Commission ("SEC").
+The accompanying condensed financial statements have been prepared in accordance with generally accepted accounting principles in the United States of America ("U.S. GAAP") and the rules of the Securities and Exchange Commission ("SEC").
 In the opinion of management, all adjustments necessary in order for the financial statements to be not misleading have been reflected herein.
 As permitted by the rules and regulations of the SEC, certain information and footnote disclosures normally included in financial statements prepared in accordance with U.S. GAAP have been condensed or omitted pursuant to those rules and regulations.
 The operating results for interim periods are not necessarily indicative of results that may be expected for any other interim period or for the full year.

-In the opinion of management, the accompanying unaudited interim financial statements contain all necessary adjustments, consisting only of those of a recurring nature, and disclosures to present fairly our financial position and the results of its operations and cash flows for the periods presented.
+In the opinion of management, the accompanying unaudited interim condensed financial statements contain all necessary adjustments, consisting only of those of a recurring nature, and disclosures to present fairly our financial position and the results of its operations and cash flows for the periods presented.
 These unaudited interim condensed financial statements should be read in conjunction with the financial statements and the related notes thereto included in our Form 10-K for the fiscal year ended December 31, 2016, filed with the SEC on April 14, 2017 (the "2016 10-K").

 Basis of accounting.
 The financial statements have been prepared on the accrual basis of accounting in conformity with U.S. GAAP.
 Revenues are recognized when earned and expenses are recognized when they are incurred.
-We do not have significant categories of cost as a vast majority of our revenue is recurring with high margins.
-Expenses such as wages, consulting expenses, legal, regulatory and professional fees and rent are recorded when the expense is incurred.
+We do not have significant cost of revenue, as most of our revenue is derived from the licensing of intellectual properties.
+As a result, we do not separately present cost of revenue and gross profit in our statements of operations.